 - Valid and active Nursing License for the state of Pennsylvania (all nurse residents are required to pass their boards prior to starting)

 3) What if I already graduated from a BSN program?
 Am I still eligible to apply?

 Yes.
-If you have already graduated from a BSN program, you are still eligible to apply if you have less than six months of acute care RN experience.
+If you have already graduated from a BSN program in the past year, you are still eligible to apply if you have less than six months of acute care RN experience.
 If you have been working in a nursing home or long term care facility, you are also eligible to apply.

 4) What happens after I apply?

 After your application is received and you meet all the minimum qualifications, your application is thoroughly reviewed.
-If you are selected for an interview, you will be contacted by a representative from Human Resources and scheduled for a first round panel interview.
-If you are selected as a candidate by the panel interview, you will then interview will a nurse manager at one of the Main Line Health entities.
+If you are selected for an interview, you will be contacted by a representative from Human Resources and scheduled for a first round panel interview at one of the Main Line Health entities.

 5) Does every applicant receive an interview?